codingfreak/blogsamples/Bicep/part5/README.md

 # Bicep Part 5

+## Disclaimer

+**Don't take this series as an advice to use the presented tools in your environment!
+You could because everything is released on public sources (it is not open sourced yet).
+However all of this is highly opinionated!**

 ## Summary

 In this part I want to start over where we left Bicep in 2022.
 Bicep has evolved and a lot of stuff is better now.
 On the other hand it is still at 0.31 and a lot of the problem still exist.